 Character Area Three is made up of the four areas of St Vincent’s, Cathedral, St George’s and University of Sheffield.
 The area is situated towards the north-west of the City Centre and is a location of contrasts.
 There are significant areas of industry and warehousing, especially near Furnace Hill; but there are also emerging residential areas, prominent civic buildings, and a strong student presence.

 Most of the area falls within the City Centre and has a vibrant feel through a mix of commercial, higher education, residential, civic, retail, and leisure uses.
-The area also features a number of Conservation Areas (Furnace Hill and Well Meadow) and Listed Buildings providing a built heritage context that will influence future development proposals.
+The area also features a number of Conservation Areas (Furnace Hill, City Centre, Hanover and Well Meadow) and Listed Buildings providing a built heritage context that will influence future development proposals.
 The role and function of the area is shaped by the existing pattern of the built environment, a challenging topography, as well as key assets such as the Grade I Listed Sheffield Cathedral, Paradise Square, and the University of Sheffield and its campus.

 The Inner Ring Road defines the northern and western edges of the Character Area and is a significant barrier for pedestrian movement.
 Topography and, in places, an illegible street pattern, also serve to restrict movement through this area.

 Proposals will seek to create active and walkable neighbourhoods, with future development schemes that encourage activity at street-level and a greater amount of ground floor uses – including retail, commercial, and leisure.
 Creating new neighbourhood hubs, to stimulate greater pockets of activity and movement through the area, will be vital to the future success of the area.
+Proposals will also enable the continuous development and expansion of existing facilities of the Sheffield Innovation Spine (see Policy SA1).